Xiaofeng-12/slog-seismic-profile-generation/README.md

 - Training seeds 35, 39, and 42 represent independently trained generators.
 - Evaluation seeds 43–47 and repeated resampling are used within each trained model and should not be treated as independent model replicates.
 - Final Australian model-level uncertainty is computed across the three independently trained generators.
+- Final F3 model-level uncertainty is likewise computed across the three independently trained generators; the 150 evaluation resamples within each generator are not independent model replicates.
 - The final Australian cross-prior comparison must use the same LoG-based shared evaluator.
 - Australian checkpoint selection is performed independently for each training seed using the same criterion.
 - The late-window analysis uses 22 common checkpoints from 10,000 to 20,500 steps.